Introduction

 No Warranty:

-All information in this Pricing Calculator is provided “as is” with no warranties, express or implied.
+All information is provided "as is" with no warranties, express or implied.
 It does not represent official Microsoft documentation.
-Always verify your specific agreements, product terms, and quotes for accurate pricing and licensing details.
+Verify your specific agreements, product terms, and quotes for accurate pricing.

 Contributors